 The investigator and investigation team

-Professor Pearce has been assisted by an investigation team from HWL Ebsworth Lawyers led by Ms Melanie McKean.
+Professor Pearce is being assisted by an investigation team from HWL Ebsworth Lawyers led by Ms Melanie McKean.

-In July 2013, the investigator delivered to CSIRO his Phase 1 report on general findings.
-The Phase 1 report is available here:
+The investigator has delivered to CSIRO his Phase 1 report on general findings.
+The report is titled 'Workplace Conduct in CSIRO'.
+The report is available here:

 Contact details for the investigation team